TooTouch/notionist/README.md

 # Notionist
 > *Life is divided into before and after meeting Notion*

-This is unofficial Notion Collection Extraction repository for people who use Notion.
+This is Notion collection extraction repository for people who use Notion.

 I saw `notion-py`, unofficial python API for Notion.so made by `jamalex`, and appreciated `jamalex`.
 Thanks to `notion-py`, I'm using Notion better.
 However, there is no table extraction function.
 I want to use my table contents in python without extracting zip file.
-Therefore, I make this repository.
-At first, this repo was for me, but now I want to share this repo with notion users.
+Therefore, I made this repository.
+At first, this repo was for me, but now I want to share this repo for notion users.

 Please contact me if you want to join this repo.